conda/conda-pack/docs/source/unix-binary.rst

 Packaging a Complex Environment
 -------------------------------

-Note that complex environments can be packaged in the same way.
-Here we package the computer algebra system [SageMath](https://sagemath.org) which comes with a Jupyter notebook interface:
+Complex environments can be packaged in the same way.
+Here we package the computer algebra system `SageMath <https://sagemath.org>`_ which comes with a Jupyter notebook interface:

 .. code-block:: bash